abhilashsajeev/Angular2-QuickStart/README.md

-# Angular2-QuickStart- currently on hold due to unstability of angular2
+# Angular2-QuickStart- currently on hold due to unstability of angular2 will continue after beta release
 The learning curve i have followed in learning the angular.
 Check the branches

 ## Get started